christiansassi/computer-vision-project/README.md

     <span><i>Stitched image</i></span>
 </p>

-It is important to consider that due to the camera view angles, objects positioned higher in the frame are more likely to be "cut" at the stitching seams.
+One key consideration is that objects positioned higher in the frame are more likely to be cut off at the stitching seams due to the camera angles.
+For example:

 <p align="center" text-align="center">
     <img width="33%" src="assets/stitching/stitching_3.png">